 They connect the two cabinet units and while I’m not technically using the top shelf for anything at the moment, it wasn’t really an option not to include it.

-They’re just a 12″ wood panel trimmed down and connected to the cabinets using sections of an inexpensive furring strip.
-At about $20, the panel for the shelves was the most expensive part of he project after the cabinets.
+They’re just a 12″ deep wood panel trimmed down and connected to the cabinets using sections of an inexpensive furring strip.
+At about $20, the panel for the shelves was the most expensive part of the project after the cabinets.

 I saved myself a little bit of time and paint by only putting a single coat on the tops of the shelves because they aren’t going to be visible.
 A super-tall person might be able to see the top of the bottom shelf, but not too many super-tall people are going to be walking through this space.
 I put two coats on the bottoms of both shelves since those are visible.